dotnetCarpenter/npm-detectionizr/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Test your code using [grunt](https://github.com/cowboy/grunt).
+**NOTE** - If you symlink detectionizr into a another folder, e.g. ```npm link [../path/to/detectionizr]``, detectionizr will not be able to find modules in the folder's node_modules directory.
+This is because nodejs require function only looks in the symlinked folder and not in the folder you are working in.
+See [issue #4757](https://github.com/joyent/node/issues/4757).

 ## Release History
++ 0.1.2 - ```.detect``` now return a reference to detectionizr.
+Enabling the one liner.
 + 0.1.1 - Fix for event listeners not being called for nodejs modules.
 + 0.1.0 - Initial release